What is a right

 carry out the required check.

-Temporary adjustments to the right to work checks due to Covid 19 - ENDS 20 JUNE 2021
+Temporary adjustments to the right to work checks due to Covid 19 - ENDED 20 JUNE 2021

 In March 2020 due